Quick Highlights:

 4. Financial aid and loans

-If you or your parents have a 529 plan for educational expenses, you must track expenses.
+If you or your parents have a 529 plan for educational expenses, keep detailed receipts for tuition, books, and supplies.
+Misusing 529 funds can result in taxes and penalties.

 5. Credit cards